uc-berkeley-w215/summer2020/schedule/unit-3.md

 ### Assignments due

 **Heuristic evaluation** (a method discussed in the async lecture for this unit): Perform a heuristic evaluation of a security feature in your web browser or on a website.
 You may do this either in pairs, or individually.
-You may find useful the classic article on [how to conduct an heuristic evaluation](https://www.nngroup.com/articles/how-to-conduct-a-heuristic-evaluation/),by Jakob Nielsen.
+You may find useful the classic article on [how to conduct an heuristic evaluation](https://www.nngroup.com/articles/how-to-conduct-a-heuristic-evaluation/), by Jakob Nielsen.

 1. Choose a set of heuristics.
 You may pick some or all of [Nielsen's 10 usability heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/), or Shneiderman's 8 golden rules of interface design (described in Chapter 10 of Lazar's book).
 1. Apply those heuristics to a security feature in an application or website, or to a feature that impacts security even though security is not its primary function.